brunojppb/brunojppb.github.io/_posts/2015-08-03-ios-push-notifications-for-rails-developers.md

 }
  ```

- - **Caution**: We have to notice that the device token can be changed at any time.
+ **Caution**: We have to notice that the device token can be changed at any time.
 Apple can assign a new token at any moment, so we should always check if the device token is updated in our backend.
 I will show you how to get this token, but how to update it in your backend is up to you.

-# #2 Step: Request SSL Certificates
+## #2 Step: Request SSL Certificates

 We have to create a App ID for our iOS App.
 Go to the [Apple Dev Portal - Apple App ID Page](https://developer.apple.com/account/ios/identifiers/bundle/bundleList.action)

  - Alert: We have to create an "Explicit App ID" because anything different than that will not allow us to use the Push Notification Service

-When filling the and remember to check "Push Notifications" in the "App Sevices" area.
+When filling the and remember to check "Push Notifications" in the "App Services" area.
 Get done with the form, go to the App ID list and select the App ID that was just created and click **edit** to generate the SSL Certificates.

 ![Certificate generation](/assets/images/posts/certificate_generation.jpg)

 Those SSL Certificates will be used in our Backend to authenticate with _Apple Push Notification Service(APNS)_.
 Click in **create certificate** for both **Development SSL Certificate** and **Production SSL Certificate** because we will need a certificate for each environment(Development and Production).
 Follow the creation instructions for each certificate and download both the **Development SSL Certificate** and **Production SSL Certificate**.
 After download it, double click each one to add them to the Keychain Access.

-# #3 Step: Export SSL Certificates from Keychain
+## #3 Step: Export SSL Certificates from Keychain

 Now that we have our certificates, we have to convert them in a format the is compatible with our backend.
 We ca do it following the steps bellow:

- - 1: Open the Keychan;
+ - 1: Open the Keychain;
  - 2: Select "Certificates"
  - 3: Right click over the certificate where you see something like this: **Apple Development Push Services: com.yourname.appname** and click on **Export**
  - 4: On the dialog box, make sure to select **Personal Information Exchange(.p12)** format before save.